Efficient Joint Estimation of Tracer Distribution and Background Signals in Magnetic Particle Imaging using a Dictionary Approach: Materials and Methods

+The foreground scans measured during system calibration were used to setup the matrix $\zb S \in \mathbb{C}^{M\times 784}$, where $M$ depends on the frequency selection being used.
+The system matrix itself was background corrected using the linear interpolation method proposed in \cite{knopp2019correction}.
+We note that the tracer concentration used for the system matrix measurement is much larger than the one during the actual experiment and therefore the error of the system matrix is sufficiently small after applying a linearly interpolated background correction.

 Two different measurements were performed to evaluate the performance of the proposed background estimation method.
-In the first measurement a static sample of size \SI{6x6x6}{\milli\cubic\meter} with a low iron mass of (\SI{31}{\micro\gram\of{Fe}}) was placed in the center of the scanner and it was measured for about \SI{65}{\second}.
+In the first measurement a static sample of size \SI{6.3x6.3x6.3}{\milli\cubic\meter} with a low iron mass of \SI{31.25}{\micro\gram\of{Fe}} ( concentration \SI{125}{\micro\gram\of{Fe}\per\milli\litre}) was placed in the center of the scanner and it was measured for about \SI{65}{\second}.
 The measurement was started before the object placement and finished after the object was removed from the scanner.
 In turn, right before and after the object placement and removal several background frames are available.
 We use the mean of 5 frames before the object placement as $\zb b^\text{est}$ and the mean of the 5 frames after the object removal for the linear interpolation method.
 The 140 frames in-between are used for reconstruction of the particle concentration.

 In the second experiment a dynamic tracer distribution is considered that would occur in a typical bolus experiment.
 A human brain is simulated using two tubes that are connected each to an in-going and an out-going hose.
-Fig.~\ref{Fig:PhantomDyn} shows pictures of the phantom during the experiment.
-As for the static experiment, background frames are taken directly before (frame 1--5) bolus injection and after (frame 182--185) the tracer has left the phantom.
+Fig.~\ref{Fig:PhantomDyn} shows pictures of the phantom during the experiment which had a duration of \SI{247}{\second} (490 frames).
+At the beginning of the experiment (about frame 30) a bolus of \SI{100}{\micro\litre} perimag with an iron mass of \SI{850}{\micro\gram\of{Fe}} (concentration \SI{8.5}{\milli\gram\of{Fe}\per\milli\litre})) was injected into the feeding hose of the phantom which remained within the phantom for about 40 frames.
+As in the static sample experiment, background frames are taken directly before (frame 1--5) bolus injection and after (frame 181--185) the tracer has left the phantom.
+The phantom was not removed from the scanner such that small amounts of tracer could be present within the second background measurement.